Book Club for Kids with Author Karen Day of Newton

 - my daughter chose out: decorating visors with stickers and glue on decorations and making jewelry because she found cool beads there

-Book club is this Thursday, early release at school.
+The book club is this Thursday, early release at school.
 I’ll let you know how it goes!
 Also, if you have any suggestions for activities, please share!

 No Cream Puffs Story Summary from Karen L Day’s Website:

-NO CREAM PUFFS is the story of 12-year-old Madison Mitchell who becomes the first girl in Michigan to play baseball on an all-boys’ little league team in the 1970s.
-It’s a funny yet poignant look at what it was like to be a star athlete at a time when there were little sporting opportunities for girls.
+NO CREAM PUFFS is the story of 12-year-old Madison Mitchell who becomes the first girl in Michigan to play baseball on an all-boys little league team in the 1970s.
+It’s a funny yet poignant look at what it was like to be a star athlete at a time when there were few sporting opportunities for girls.
 Not only does Madison have to worry about people who question whether she, or any girl, should be allowed to play little league, but she also has to deal with her own growing insecurities.
 What will her friends think about her in a uniform?
 Will the boy she likes still be interested if she strikes him out?
 What does it mean to be a trendsetter?
 And finally, how will she ever make sense of all of these new rules she inadvertently sets in place?

 Interview with Karen Day with Questions from Me